The First Med-Peds Qbank to Help You Pass Your Internal Medicine and Pediatrics Board Exams

 March 18, 2021

 To prepare for your boards as a Med-Peds resident, you may feel like you have to recreate the wheel to craft your study plan.
 As if one board exam isn’t enough, you face the challenge of finding two great study resources to ace your exams.
 But the more time you spend searching for multiple board review resources, the less time you have to learn the material and feel confident on exam day.
-Now, with the Rosh Review Med-Peds Qbank, you can start learning (and stop searching) right away.
+Now, with the Blueprint/Rosh Review Med-Peds Qbank, you can start learning (and stop searching) right away.

 How Do You Choose a Qbank?

-Previously, you might have considered the MKSAP, NEJM Knowledge Plus, or UWorld for internal medicine.
-For pediatrics, you might have considered PREP, MedStudy, or BoardVitals.
-Rosh Review’s Med-Peds Qbank gives you access to both the Internal Medicine and Pediatrics Qbanks, which you can easily toggle between with customized dashboards.
-This means you have access to more than 5,000 questions and comprehensive explanations based on the ABP and ABIM content blueprints, so you can create your study schedule around your two board exams and seamlessly switch between specialties.
+Blueprint/Rosh Review’s Med-Peds Qbank gives you access to both the Internal Medicine and Pediatrics Qbanks, which you can easily toggle between with customized dashboards.
+This means you can access up to 5,000 questions and comprehensive explanations based on the ABP and ABIM content blueprints, so you can create your study schedule around your two board exams and seamlessly switch between specialties.

 How to Study for the Internal Medicine and Pediatrics Boards with a Qbank